numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 and inheritance for concrete DTypes.
 While avoiding possible problems with subclassing and inheritance it still allows the transparent definition of a class/type hierarchy.
+Note that subclassing may be a possible mechanism to extend the datatypes in the future, however, most likely not to implement new datatypes, but rather specialized implementations such as a GPU float64 subclassing a NumPy float64.

 As largely an implementation detail the DType class will require the homogeneous storage of additional, fixed, methods and information.